Poland's president calls off Russia trip due to coronavirus

 But Russian authorities said earlier this year they would cooperate with Poland to allow anniversary ceremonies in Smolensk to proceed.

-Poland has since taken drastic measures to limit the spread of the coronavirus, closing schools, museums, theaters and cinemas while also declaring a state of epidemic threat.
+Poland has since taken drastic measures to limit the spread of the coronavirus, closing schools, museums, theatres and cinemas while also declaring a state of epidemic threat.

 Officials close to the prime minister said they hope the spread of the coronavirus may subside in the next month ahead of the anniversary, allowing more senior Polish officials to travel, but realistically this may not be the case.